'Horrible' Scotland spurred on by summer of hurt

 "Credit to Austin," Dykes added.
 "He's been very good since he's come in.
 When I came on he told me to go front post.
 I went front post twice and scored two."

-"Shout out to Austin," Arsenal left-back Kieran Tierney added.
+"Shout out to Austin," Arsenal left-back Kieran Tierney said.
 "We had a few meetings on that.
 You don't have much time to work on it but the preparation he puts into it is brilliant."